CFWLoader/Data-Structure/Red-Black-Tree/Theory-of-Red-Black-Tree.md

 1. According to the analysis above, it will happen no more than twice rotations in insertion.

 ### Which traits of RB-Tree will be broken in deletion.
+1. Delete fixer seems will take me long time to figure it out.